 Just as drug or alcohol detox is the removal of toxins built up in the body and the brain from substance abuse, the overall process is well-intended.
-The experience comes with withdrawals and associated side effects, depending on the drug, frequency and duration of use, as well as overall health of the client.
-With medication assisted treatment (MAT), detox and subsequent recovery programs provide a more tapered and gentler approach towards sobriety.
+The experience comes with withdrawals and associated side effects, depending on the drug, frequency, and duration of use, as well as the overall health of the client.
+With Medication-Assisted Treatment (MAT), detox and subsequent recovery programs provide a more tapered and gentler approach towards sobriety.

-Continuum Recovery Center now provides medication assisted treatment.
+Continuum Recovery Center provides Medication-Assisted Treatment to help in recovery.
 This type of methodology combines behavioral therapies, cognitive therapies, and medication for a true whole approach in addressing substance abuse.

-At the face of it, this may seem contrary to the purpose of addiction treatment using medication as a way to help a person get off drugs and alcohol.
+On the face of it, this may seem contrary to the purpose of addiction treatment using the medication as a way to help a person get off drugs and alcohol.
 You might be asking yourself, “Why would anyone want to replace one drug for another?